-The lake is weakly colored (low levels of dissolved organic matter), and it is likely that these readings are to be expected given the characteristics of the watershed (i.e. "natural" conditions at the lake).
-This "natural" color does not appear to influence water clarity, even when algae levels are very low.
-The lake has water of intermediate hardness, circumneutral pH readings, and mostly undetectable nitrate readings. pH readings consistently fall within the NYS water quality standards (=6.5 to 8.5).
-Conductivity readings have varied over this period, particularly in 2001, but this variability does not appear to be predictable or indicative of a water quality trend.
-Nitrate levels are low enough (and do not vary in a manner consistent with changes in chlorophyll a) to suggest that summer algae levels are more sensitive to changes in phosphorus than nitrogen.
+The lake is weakly colored (low levels of dissolved organic matter) and it is likely that these readings reflect the soil and vegetation characteristics of the watershed (i.e. "natural" conditions at the lake).
+Color readings are probably not high enough to exert limits on the water transparency, even when algae levels are low.
+The lake has water of intermediate hardness, slightly alkaline (above neutral) pH readings, and undetectable nitrate readings.
+Conductivity readings have been stable since CSLAP sampling began in 2000. pH readings consistently fall within the NYS water quality standards (=6.5 to 8.5), and should not represent a problem for Eagle Lake.
+Nitrate and ammonia levels do not appear to warrant a threat to the lake, and the primary component of nitrogen appears to be organic (bound in algae cells).